Canop/broot/website/docs/conf_file.md

 This makes it possible for example to render a specific kind of files as images, or to beautify some text ones.

-Below are examples that you may adapt to your needs and prefered tools.
+Below are examples that you may adapt to your needs and preferred tools.
 They must be included in a `preview_transformers` array, as shown in the [default conf.hjson](https://github.com/Canop/broot/blob/main/resources/default-conf/conf.hjson).

 ### Render PDF using mutool: